cri-o/cri-o/docs/crio.8.md

 **--runtimes**="": OCI runtimes, format is 'runtime_name:runtime_path:runtime_root:runtime_type:privileged_without_host_devices:runtime_config_path'.

 **--seccomp-profile**="": Path to the seccomp.json profile to be used as the runtime's default.
 If not specified, then the internal default seccomp profile will be used.

-**--seccomp-use-default-when-empty**: Use the default seccomp profile when an empty one is specified.
-This option is currently deprecated, and will be replaced by the SeccompDefault FeatureGate in Kubernetes.

 **--selinux**: Enable selinux support.
 This option is deprecated, and be interpreted from whether SELinux is enabled on the host in the future.